wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming.md

 - An Azure subscription.
 See [Get Azure trial](/pricing/1rmb-trial/).
 - An Apache Spark cluster.
 For instructions, see [Provision Apache Spark clusters in Azure HDInsight](/documentation/articles/hdinsight-apache-spark-provision-clusters).
 - An [Azure Event Hub](/documentation/articles/service-bus-event-hubs-csharp-ephcs-getstarted).
 - A workstation with Microsoft Visual Studio 2013.
-For instructions, see [Install Visual <!-- deleted by customization Studio](https://msdn.microsoft.com/zh-cn/library/e2h7fzkw.aspx) --><!-- keep by customization: begin --> Studio](http://msdn.microsoft.com/zh-cn/library/e2h7fzkw.aspx) <!-- keep by customization: end -->.
+For instructions, see [Install Visual Studio](https://msdn.microsoft.com/zh-cn/library/e2h7fzkw.aspx).

 ##<a name="createeventhub"></a>Create Azure Event Hub